xieyuheng/inner/books/boundaries-as-types/src/01-cell-complexes.md

 TODO Using group as example to explain the above judgment.

-To specify the orientation of the map, we must specify another map between two cell-complexes -- from the spherical coordinate space of the boundary `x` to the spherical coordinate space of the boundary `w * y * z`.
+To specify the orientation of the map, we must specify another map between two cell complexes -- from the spherical coordinate space of the boundary `x` to the spherical coordinate space of the boundary `w * y * z`.